Cross-correlation of Planck CMB lensing with DESI galaxy groups: Results

 \subsection{Comparison with the theory prediction}

-We compare the measured bias with the prediction of three halo bias models \citep{Jing1998, SMT2001, Tinker2010}, calculated by \textsc{Colossus} \citep{colossus}.
-We define dark matter halos as having an overdensity of 180 times the background density of the universe.
-This mass definition is used for both \textsc{Colossus} and Y20 catalog.
-The model predictions are listed in Table.\,\ref{tab:bias_model}, while the comparison with the measurements are shown in Fig.\,\ref{fig:b_tSZdeproj_Ng5}.
+The predictions of three halo bias models are listed in Table.\,\ref{tab:bias_model}, while the comparison with the measurements are shown in Fig.\,\ref{fig:b_tSZdeproj_Ng5}.
 The agreement is excellent at the two high redshift bins, providing strong support on the robustness of the measurement and demonstrating the usefulness of the group catalog.

-However, at the lowest redshift bin ($0.1<z\leq 0.33$), the measured halo biases are $\sim 24\%$ ($3.4\sigma$) lower than the theoretical expectations for the low-mass bin, and $\sim 18\%$ ($3.0\sigma$) lower for the high-mass bin.
-We have checked that this is not caused by statistical photo-$\mathbb{z}$ errors or magnification bias.
+However, at the lowest redshift bin ($0.1<z\leq 0.33$), the measured halo biases are $\sim 23\%$ ($3.1\sigma$) lower than the theoretical expectations for the low-mass bin, and $\sim 16\%$ ($2.6\sigma$) lower for the high-mass bin.
+We have checked that this is not caused by statistical photo-$z$ errors or magnification bias.
 It may be caused by a systematic bias in group redshift estimation (e.g. due to the galaxy color-redshift degeneracy \citep{Zou2019}).
-If the true group redshift is higher, the resulting signal at the same large angular scale is smaller (Fig. \ref{fig:kg_b1.0}), leading to the wrong interpretation of a smaller $b_{\rm g}$.
-But the required bias in redshift is $\sim 0.1$ (Fig. \ref{fig:kg_b1.0}), likely too large to be realistic.
+If the true group redshift is higher, the resulting signal at the same large angular scale is smaller (Fig.\,\ref{fig:kg_b1.0}), leading to the wrong interpretation of a smaller $b_{\rm g}$.
+But the required bias in redshift is $\sim 0.1$ (Fig.\,\ref{fig:kg_b1.0}), likely too large to be realistic.